-We hold at least one fire practice every term at Thornton College, during the day-time.
+We hold at least one fire practice every term at Thornton College, during the daytime.
 We also practice a night-time evacuation of the boarding houses every term.
 The normal time taken to evacuate all buildings into the Assembly Point is under three minutes.
 Staff and students alike take these practices seriously.
-The Head of Maintenance records and keeps records of these evacuations.
+The Head of Maintenance records and keeps records of these evacuations which are registered on the central document held within the Estates folder on MS Teams.